sinhan01/LWCLearning/README.md

 # LWCLearning
-This includes LWC components to practice and learn all the LWC possibilities
+It includes LWC to practice and learn all the LWC possibilities